 #21: Low-Maintenance Undercut Faux Hawk

-Popular with early teenage boys, this faux hawk with an undercut is a combination of neat shaved sides and neck plus longer, textured hair on top.
-Stylish and easy to maintain, it’s just right for boys who are active.
+Popular with early teenage boys, this faux hawk with an undercut combines neat shaved sides and neck plus longer, textured hair on top.
+Stylish and easy to maintain, it’s just right for active boys.
 This undercut faux hawk is also perfect for thick hair as the cut removes bulk while keeping the fullness and volume of the hair.

 #22: Long Faux Hawk

 The long faux hawk compliments men with round face shapes.
 The height of the hair elongates the whole look and style.
 It is kept tight around the ears and disconnected from the top to finish the look.
 Blow-dry with some sea salt spray to keep the height of the hair.
 Finish with a strong holding product like hair spray for the style to last long.

 #23: Shaggy Faux Hawk with Mid Fade

 That mid fade stood out amidst the rowdy look of this faux hawk.
 With a balance of texture and arrangement—this mid fade faux hawk is a style that has an adventurous vibe.

 #24: Skin Fade Faux Hawk

 #25: Buzz Cut Faux Hawk

 The buzz cut faux hawk is a fresh and easy style to maintain.
 The sides are skinned high and tight, taken over the ridge of the head to create a military-style buzz cut.
 No products or styling time are required for this style, but regular trims are needed to keep this short fohawk looking fresh and neat.

 #26: Taper Fade Faux Hawk

 This taper fade faux hawk is a men’s faded haircut with textured layers on the top section.
 Says hairdresser John Manol of London, “One thing that I like about it is the contrast between the skin fade on the sides and the length on the top.
 You have a fade, but at the same time, blended lengths, and on the other hand, it’s aggressive and unique.”